OlyDJ/SplitRenderTool4/README.md

 ## Functionalities:

-- __Split Render__: Split render screen into tiles and merge them without any user interaction (single frame or animation) in Compositior Editor.
+- [__Split Render__](https://github.com/OlyDJ/SplitRenderTool4/wiki#split-render): Split render screen into tiles and merge them without any user interaction (single frame or animation) in Compositior Editor.
 It creates a new Blender file, with all that splits already merged inside a group node (one group for each enabled View Layer), with all its passes (similar to an Image node with a multilayer file), ready to start your own composition.

-- __Animated Border Render__: Create Border Region keyframes along the timeline, and create a new Blender file with one Composition group node for each enabled View Layer (with all its passes), ready to add the original image sequence.
+- [__Animated Border Render__](https://github.com/OlyDJ/SplitRenderTool4/wiki#animated-border-render): Create Border Region keyframes along the timeline, and create a new Blender file with one Composition group node for each enabled View Layer (with all its passes), ready to add the original image sequence.

-- __Object Based Render__: Render selected object/s region on screen, and create a new Blender file with one Composition group node for each enabled View Layer (with all its passes), ready to add the original image sequence.
+- [__Object Based Render__](https://github.com/OlyDJ/SplitRenderTool4/wiki#objbect-based-render): Render selected object/s region on screen, and create a new Blender file with one Composition group node for each enabled View Layer (with all its passes), ready to add the original image sequence.

 Split Render Tool 4 is the next generation of Split Render Tool add-on.
 It had been re-coded from scratch taking the initial ideas, but re-thinking its methods to be more efficient in terms of render times and resources consumption.

+## Features:

+### Split Render

+It is well known that split a render into several pieces and merge them later has issues with Denoising internal AI.
+Blender Denoising works by analising all the image, processing all pixels, and returning the final image.
+So when we split an image, it just analise those pixels, but AI does not know what is beyond them.
+The resulting image after merge all pieces will have at the borders some pixels that will not match with the rest of the image.
+Leaving us with a useless image.

+SRT fixes that issue WITHOUT user interaction, using 2 different methods:

+- **Denoise Node**: Fix splits by using Denoising passes and Denoise node (Recommended).
+- **Border Render**: Fix splits by rendering extra images (Old method, slow, requires more disk space).

+Options:

+- **Splits**: Select number of splits (6, 12, 24, 48, 96, 192 or 384).
+- **Copy command line to clipboard**: Just open Terminal or CMD, paste and press enter.
+This way you can see the progress and all the processes.
+- **Enable Cycles debug**: You will see more information about each render step.
+- **Open Terminal/CMD**: Automatically open Terminal/CMD after copying CLI render command and closes Blender.
+- **Use SRT Composition nodes**: Use SRT nodes directly to start compositing, otherwise render OpenEXR Multilayer images (one for each View Layer).
+- **Mute Denoise nodes**: Only with "Denoise Node" method and "Use SRT Composition nodes".
+Useful at high resolutions to speed up Blender interface.
+- **Auto disable Use Nodes in Composition Editor**: Only with "Denoise Node" method and "Use SRT Composition nodes".
+Useful at higher resolutions to speed up Blender interface.
+- **Separate passes**: Only with "Use SRT Composition nodes" disabled.
+Separate each pass into files, instead of creating one multilayer file.
+- **Passes to folders**: Only with "Use SRT Composition nodes" disabled and "Separate passes" enabled.
+This option will create a folder for each View Layer, and inside of them a folder for each pass.
+- **View Layers to folders**: Only with "Use SRT Composition nodes" disabled, "Separate passes" disabled, and at least 2 enabled View Layers.
+With this option SRT will create a folder for each View Layer.
+- **Don't delete split images**: Only with "Use SRT Composition nodes" disabled.
+By default, after render final images, SRT deletes all splits and borders automatically.
+- **Use Blender's output**: By default SRT creates a directory where your .blend file is and with the same name as output for render.
+Enabled, this option will take Blender's output instead.
+- **Overwrite existing files**: This applies only to splits and borders, not to final images in any case.
+When disabled and if render crashes, init again SRT render, it will check and skip from render each existing split.

+### Animated Border feature

+This feature will save you a lot of render time.
+After a render, it can happen that some object are wrong, or you forgot to hide something, or just want to change some texture.
+You can create Border Region keyframes along the timeline (just like any other property).
+First you need to create keyframes using the in-built Keyframe System, then you must bake the animation (to process the rest of frames).

+- Animate border region like any other object.
+- Bake system to animate border.
+Create, Remove, Jump to First, Jump to previous, Jump to next, Jump to last, Bake animation, Reset bake and Reset keyframes buttons.
+- Preview Render Region while scrolling the timeline, like animating any object property (after bake).
+- **Create final composition**: One group node for each enabled View Layer (with all its passes), ready to add the original image sequence.
+- **Use Blender's output**: By default SRT creates a directory where your .blend file is and with the same name as output for render.
+Enabled, this option will take Blender's output instead.
+- **Use ellipse mask**: By default SRT uses square mask.
+- **Fade amount**: Select amount of blur edges size.

+### Common features

+- Option to use Blender's output file instead of the same folder as Blend file.
+- Information about resolution and border sizes.
+- Information about render times (Splits of a frame and frames).
+- All image file formats.

+"Use Blender's output".
+By default SRT creates a directory where your .blend file is, and with the same name.
+Split images have always same name: "srt_0005_0210.exr", where 0005 is the split number and 0210 is the frame number.

+SRT is compatible with Blender 2.93.3 to 3.6

+Because of the way SRT works (at least yet), there is no preview while rendering, and Blender UI gets locked.
+Unfortunately to cancel the render process you need to kill blender app manually.
+(Something I'm trying hard to solve)

+GPUs with 512, 1GB and 2GB might not be able to render big resolutions (8K +).
+This limitation will be removed in the future.

+By default the output is set to a new folder in Blender' s file folder, called as the Blend file.
+And the images names start with "srt_" followed by frame number (ex: srt_0012.xxx)

 ##